EXPLAINER-Western sanctions on banks only scratch surface of Fortress Russia | Headlines

 EXPLAINER-Western sanctions on banks only scratch surface of Fortress Russia

+What the region's banks and Western creditors fear most is the possibility that Russia is banned from a widely used global payment system, SWIFT, which is used by more than 11,000 financial institutions in over 200 countries.
+Such a move would hit Russian banks hard but the consequences are complex.

-The European Union and Britain announced new sanctions on Russia on Tuesday after Moscow's recognition of two separatist regions in Ukraine as independent entities, with the United States set to unveil their own measures shortly.
+The United States, the European Union and Britain announced new sanctions on Russia on Tuesday after Moscow's recognition of two separatist regions in Ukraine as independent entities.
 Chief among their targets: Russian banks and their ability to operate internationally.

-The European Union and Britain announced new sanctions on Russia on Tuesday after Moscow's recognition of two separatist regions in Ukraine as independent entities, with the United States set to unveil their own measures shortly.

 WHAT HAS BEEN ANNOUNCED SO FAR?
 European foreign ministers agreed to sanction 27 individuals and entities, including banks financing Russian decision-makers and operations in the breakaway territories.